Codeception/Codeception/docs/08-Customization.md

 ```

 This will bootstrap a new project with `namespace: frontend` parameter in `codeception.yml` file.
-Helpers will use `frontent\Codeception\Module` namespace and Guy classes will use `frontend` namespace.
+Helpers will use `frontend\Codeception\Module` namespace and Guy classes will use `frontend` namespace.
 Thus, newly generated tests will have this look:

 ``` php